 Typically, most wedding vendors will require full payment either on the day of, day before, or day after the wedding.
 But with so much going on in the days leading up to and after your wedding, it’s important to confirm when full payment is due to avoid any confusion or added stress.

 While these are some of the most important questions to ask, there are likely more questions that will arise during the planning process.
 From the cost of the venue to menu options and added costs, it’s important to be thorough when interviewing venues so you know exactly what you are getting on.
-The last thing you need on one of the most special days of your life is added stress and confusion.
+Added stress and confusion is the last thing you need on one of the most special days of your life!